-What is Internal Mobility Exactly?
+What is Talent Mobility Exactly?

-Although there seem to be several definitions, in simple terms, internal mobility represents the movement of employees from one job to another within an organization or exposure to projects and tasks outside their immediate team.
-This is the activity of changing roles across companies and should be managed through TA or HR teams and based on policy.
+Although there seem to be several definitions, in simple terms, talent mobility represents the movement of employees from one job to another within an organization or exposure to projects and tasks outside their immediate team.
+This act of changing roles across companies is typically managed by talent acquisition or HR teams and should be policy-based.

 It will be those companies that can accurately assess candidates’ skills and abilities that will be able to welcome these moves and subsequently hold on to their best talent.
 Primarily because employees that are looking for a new challenge will be encouraged to look at their current organization as the preferred place to grow their career if they know they will be supported.
 This is one of the main benefits of internal mobility.

 Key Considerations When Implementing an Internal Mobility Strategy